OWASP/owasp-mastg/Crackmes/README.md

 The Radare2 community always dreamed with its decentralized and free currency to allow r2 fans to make payments in places and transfer money between r2 users.
 A debug version has been developed and it will be supported very soon in many stores and websites.
 Can you verify that this is cryptographically unbreakable?

-Hint: Run the APK in a non-tampered device to play a bit with the app
+Hint: Run the APK in a non-tampered device to play a bit with the app.

 - Objectives:
   - 1: There is a master PIN code that generates green tokens (aka r2coins) on the screen.
 If you see a red r2coin, then this token won't be validated by the community.
 You need to find out the 4 digits PIN code and the salt employed as well. flag: r2con{PIN_NUMERIC:SALT_LOWERCASE}